How Traffickers Prey on America’s Youth: Jaco Booyens

 And it feels like I'm still not clear in my mind.

-I'd say the lowest common denominator that people could probably relate to would be a father that engages in sexual abuse with one of his own children and then introduces a third figure where that child is then forced to perform for food, for belonging, for love, shelter, whatever, protection.
+a father that engages in sexual abuse with one of his own children and then introduces a third figure where that child is then forced to perform for food, for belonging, for love, shelter, whatever, protection, right?

-The buyer of that child or adult woman, man or boy, and boys are on the rise, the numbers are staggering, could be a janitor that has the affordability to do that once a quarter.
+The buyer of that child or adult woman, man or boy, and boys are on the rise, the numbers are staggering, could be a janitor that has the affordability to do that once a quarter or it could be a highly affluent member of their community that could engage in that kind of activity multiple times a week or as a high profile case in

-So it's disposable income on the side of the buyer.
+So it's disposable income on the side of the body.

 It's their own addiction and level of addiction.